metno/wxgen/README.rst

 .. code-block:: bash

-   wxgen sim -db database.nc -n 10 -t 100 -o output.nc
+   wxgen sim -db examples/database.nc -n 10 -t 1000 -o output.nc

 This command uses a NetCDF database file and creates 10 trajectories that are 100 days long.
 Results are stored in output.nc.
 In order to evaluate the performance of the generated data, a "truth" file